By Redhotchilimist 5 Comments

 It was fun going back.
 Definitely in a load times sense.
 Street Fighter V spends two minutes getting from the ps4 icon to the menu, and loading into a fight is at least a 30 second-long deal.
 These old games load instantly, natch.

 I'd tried some version of most of these games, but the vast majority of these entries were unfamiliar to me.
 Good to see some solid spritework again.
-2, Alpha and 3 all have a separate, solid style, with their own strengths and weaknesses.
+2, Alpha and 3 all have separate, solid styles, with their own strengths and weaknesses.
 SF2 has the most realistic shading work, but the most rudimentary animation with the fewest frames.
 It's got an unassuming groundedness compared to what came later.

 The Alpha series is beautiful to look at, a lot of clean flat shading and strong colors that make it look slightly more 90s anime than the others.
 I think it has many of the best stages in the franchise, like Rolento's elevator, Ken's cruise ship, Sakura's home and her shopping arcade, and Mika's beach.
 Maybe they were making up with the later ones for Alpha 1, which has some of the more boring and Street Fighter 1-like stages out there.
 Probably intentional, since this is set between 1 and 2, but trying to ape 1 for anything is a terrible idea.